skip to main content

 The office Christmas party is an event that can stir up both joy and dread in equal measure.
 On the one hand, it can be a fantastic way to celebrate and reward your employees.
 On the other, a combination of alcohol consumption, lower inhibitions, and workplace gossip can be a recipe for disaster, particularly when it comes to complying with employment law.
 So, how can you avoid waking up with more than just a hangover this festive season?

 Employers and employees can fall into the trap of thinking what happens at the Christmas party stays at the Christmas party, but that is far from the case.
-If your business organises an event involving employees, this falls within the definition of “in the course of employment”, meaning that all the policies that apply during the 9-5 need to be observed, and you still have a duty of care to protect your employers and uphold those policies.
+If your business organises an event involving employees, this falls within the definition of “in the course of employment”, meaning that all the policies that apply during the 9-5 need to be observed, and you still have a duty of care to protect your employees and uphold those policies.

 Whilst nobody wants to be a Scrooge, it’s important that both employers and employees stay informed so that everyone can enjoy the festivities safely and within the law.